jon-jacky/Piety/editors/edsel.md

 command to adjust the size of the command region (along with the frame) to retain more (or fewer) lines.

-When *edsel* starts, the frame is filled by one window that shows the contents of the *main* buffer.
-This is the *current window* - the window that has the keyboard focus.
-When an *ed* command changes the current buffer, the current window updates to display the new current buffer.  *edsel* updates the current window to ensure that it always shows the *current line* (also called *dot*) in the current buffer, where text is inserted and changed.

-There is a command to add a new window by splitting the current window.
-Initially both windows show the same contents, both including the current line in the current buffer.
-Only one window remains the current window.
-The cursor (at the text insertion point) only appears in the current window.
-It is possible to have two or more windows viewing different locations (or the same location) in the same buffer.

-There are commands delete windows, and to switch the focus to the next window, which becomes the new current window.
-The previous window saves its cursor location and its cursor disappears.
-The buffer displayed in the new current window becomes the new current buffer.
-The new current window restores its saved cursor location.
-This becomes the new current line, the text insertion point (dot).
+As you type in text, or type commands in the scrolling region, windows update to show the current text in the buffers.
 Each window has a status line at its bottom that shows the line numbers of the window's current line in the buffer (dot, where you see the cursor) and the buffer's last line, the name of the buffer, and the name of the file where the buffer contents would be written.

 ## Commands ##